 - Items may be renewed up to 3 times unless another patron has placed a hold on the item.
 Our system is set up to automatically renew eligible material and will send patrons an email or text message when this occurs.
 Patrons may check the status of borrowed materials by logging in to their online account, or calling the library.

 - Muncy Library is now fine free for most material.
 DVDs and Audiobooks will carry a fine of $5 if returned in the bookdrop.
 WiFi Hotspots will accrue a fine of $3 per day up to $50 if not returned.
 If a book, magazine, DVD or Audiobook is past due for 30 days it will be considered lost and the patron will be charged a replacement fee for the item(s) plus a processing fee.
 If an item is returned damaged, the patron will be charged a replacement fee for the item(s) plus a processing fee.

 Used Book Donations

 The Friends of the Muncy Library Group is a volunteer organization that assists the Library in fulfilling its mission.
-Once a month they accept used book donations for their bookstore.
+On the first Saturday of each month they accept used book donations for their bookstore.
+Donations may be brought into the library Circulation Desk.
 Please see below the donation criteria:

 - No textbooks of any kind, encyclopedias, or Reader’s Digest condensed books or VHS tapes.